Developmental Biology and Regeneration

 Figure 2: The zebrafish is a simple, conserved model in which to study kidney biology.
 (A) Lateral view of a zebrafish embryo two days after fertilization.
 The embryo is transparent, with limited pigmentation.
 (B) Lateral view schematic of the embryo, with the location of the kidney shown in purple.
 (Enlargement) Dorsal view of the embryonic kidney shows a pair of nephrons (top), with segmental anatomy indicated (bottom)

 Kroeger Jr PT, Shoue DA, Mezzacappa FM, Gerlach GF, Wingert RA, Schulz RA.
+2013.
 Knockdown of SCFSkp2 function causes double-parked accumulation in the nucleus and DNA re-replication in Drosophila plasmatocytes.
-PLoS One In press, 2013.
+PLoS One 8(10): e79019.
+(PDF)

 Gerlach GF, Wingert RA.
 2013.
 Kidney organogenesis in the zebrafish: insights into vertebrate nephrogenesis and regeneration.
 WIRES Dev Biol 2: 559-585. doi: 10.1002/wdev.92.
 Epub 2012 Oct 16.
 (PDF)